Last Updated on May 18, 2025 by alli

 It would also help her greatly is she can count to at least 10 and write her numbers.

 Finding time to invest in all the above will go a long way to helping your little girl feel confident and prepared for her first day of school.
-Before that first day arrives though, there is a lot of organising and buying to do!
-So, let’s dig in further.

-What to organise and buy BEFORE school starts (for Australian public school mums)
+What to organise and buy BEFORE school starts (for Australian Public School mums)

 To make this simple, I’ve put together a FREE INSTANT DOWNLOADABLE GUIDE for you to follow.
-I’ve called it – “A guide to everything a first-time school mum must organise BEFORE school starts.”
+It’s called – “A guide to everything a first-time school mum must organise BEFORE school starts.”
 I hope you find it useful and helpful!
 At the end of the guide, you’ll find a checklist that you can print out and follow to make this super easy for you.

-There is quite a bit to do, but if you start early and take it one step at a time, I know you’ll breeze through and feel “school ready” on your daughter’s first day.
+There’s quite a bit to do, but if you start early and take it one step at a time, I know you’ll breeze through and feel “school ready” on your daughter’s first day.

 For more tips, advice and free resources, don’t forget to subscribe to Little Girl Shining.
 You’ll be joining a group of mums with one special thing in common… we all have little girls x